UPDATED: December 2020

 As with any unfolding issue, much of what is swirling across social and news media is a combination of facts, opinions, and rumors.
 Opinions may be based on an incomplete understanding of the events.
 Moreover, our perspectives are likely to be influenced by our biases.
 Teachers have a second level of concern; namely that their own politics do not interfere with their goals and responsibilities as educators.

 Before launching into a discussion of DACA, it is important to gauge what your students know and what they think they know.
 It would be useful to begin a lesson by making a K-W-L chart with your students to help clarify what we know to be true as compared to opinion or rumor.

-Discussions ab0ut DACA often brings together a number of different issues related to immigration including law, ideas of belonging, prejudice, history and citizenship.
+Discussions about DACA often brings together a number of different issues related to immigration including law, ideas of belonging, prejudice, history, and citizenship.
 Sometimes these connections are conscious, other times they are beneath the surface.
 It is helpful to make them visible, one strategy to help do that is the iceberg diagram.
-You might want to have your students create one, either in small groups, or as a whole class.
+You might want to have your students create one, either in small groups or as a whole class.
 Once they are completed, ask students to reflect on what they see.
 Which ideas are connected?
 What patterns do they see?

 Many students will be familiar with the label “DREAMers.”
 The name comes from the Development, Relief, and Education for Alien Minors (DREAM) Act which did not get enough votes to pass through Congress.
 According to the original 2009 bill DREAMers had to meet the following criteria: